uc-cdis/cdis-manifest/releases/2025/12/gen3-release-notes.md

 ## Release Highlights and Announcements
 #### Note the deployment changes for Fence
-  - alembic migration must be run to account for amr and acr columns in the authorization\_code table.
+  - Alembic migration must be run to account for amr and acr columns in the authorization\_code table.
+Refer to [this document](https://github.com/uc-cdis/gen3-helm/blob/master/docs/fence-db-migration.md) for information about DB migration
-    - alembic migration is automatically run if ENABLE_DB_MIGRATION is enabled in the fence configuration.

 ## uc-cdis/audit-service